dalibo/ldap2pg/docs/config.md

 references a grant of this ACL to a role on a schema (or none).

 `inspect` can be undefined.
 This is just as if the query returns an empty rowset.
 It's actually a bad idea no to provide `inspect`.
-This wont allow `ldap2pg` to revoke ACL.
-Also, this prevent you to check that a cluster is
+This won't allow `ldap2pg` to revoke ACL.
+Also, this prevents you to check that a cluster is
 synchronized: `ldap2pg` will always re-grant the ACL.

 `grant` and `revoke` provide queries to respectively grant and revoke the ACL.
 The query is formatted with three parameters: `database`, `schema` and `role`.
-`database` strictly equals to `CURRENT_DATABASE`, it's just there to help incrusting identifier in the query. `ldap2pg` uses named printf-style formatting.
+`database` strictly equals to `CURRENT_DATABASE`, it's just there to help putting identifier in the query. `ldap2pg` uses named printf-style formatting.
 See example below.
 In verbose mode, you will see the formatted queries.

 Here is an example of a simple ACL which is not schema-aware: